bibliocoll/ezmenu/README.md

 The interface is based on [jQuery.mmenu], and we populate the menu with content loaded from JSON files.
 The expected format of these files is documented at the end of this document under Data Types, and codified in the ES6 class definitions for `SetlistItem` and `SetlistDataCollectionItem` in `frontend/js/ezmenu/ezmenuclasses.js`, which also hold the code that transforms each data item into the DOM elements that form a menu entry. `frontend/js/ezmenu/menulib.js` handles high-level menu-building and mainly concerns itself with looping over Arrays and displaying errors.

 The JSON files are expected to be placed in the `loggedin/` directory of the EZProxy internal web server, and they are queried by our script as follows:
 First, the file `setlist.json` is fetched.
 It contains an Array of `SetlistItem`s with titles, IDs/filenames and timestamps for each category to be added to the menu, and if this download succeeds, HTML list items are generated for each and the jQuery.mmenu is initialized.
-The Setlist should be less than 1KB in size and is fetched each time the menu is generated.
+The Setlist should be less than 1 kB in size and is fetched each time the menu is generated.

 Then the script will check `localStorage` for entries representing the content of each collection represented by a `SetlistItem`, and if present, compare timestamps with the freshly downloaded Setlist.
-If the local data is still up to date, it is used, otherwise the corresponding JSON file will be downloaded from the EZProxy web server (and later stored in localStorage).
+If the local data is still up-to-date, it is used, otherwise the corresponding JSON file will be downloaded from the EZProxy web server (and later stored in localStorage).
 Either way, once available, sub-menus are generated and filled with entries defined by `SetlistDataCollectionItem`s.
 We currently do not support sub-sub-menus.

 Since this menu is to be injected into proxied-by-hostname pages (which reside at subdomains like http://journal.domain.name.YOUR-EZPROXY.TLD) and localStorage is governed by browser same-origin rules (which mandate _fully_ matching hostnames), the localStorage part of this script resides inside an iframe.
 This iframe always loads the same URL and thus has access to the same localStorage location, no matter what page/subdomain the main script is injected into.